 All Vespa species are predators of numerous insects.
-Northern giant hornets prey on many species, including caterpillars, chafer beetles, praying mantises, honey bees and other social insects in order Hymenoptera.
+Northern giant hornets prey on many species, including caterpillars, chafer beetles, praying mantises, honey bees and other social Hymenoptera.
 During late summer and autumn, northern giant hornets begin to prey on honey bee hives, including cooperative attacks that can destroy a hive’s defenses in under two hours.
-The northern giant hornet is a natural enemy of Asian honey bee (Apis cerana), which has developed numerous defensive behaviors during their coevolutionary history.
-European honey bees (Apis mellifera) lack effective defensive behaviors against northern giant hornets, and the hornets may be a major source of colony loss.
-The potential impact on commercial honey bee production is among the primary reasons the appearance of northern giant hornet in North America has caused such concern.
+The northern giant hornet is a natural enemy of Asian honey bee (Apis cerana), which has developed numerous defensive behaviors during their coevolu-tionary history.
+European honey bees (Apis mellifera) lack effective defensive behaviors for northern giant hornets, and the hornets may be a major source of colony loss.
+The potential impact on com-mercial honey bee production is among the primary reasons the appearance of northern giant hornet in North America has caused such concern.

 Lookalike Wasp Species

 Several wasp species that occur in the United States may be mistaken for the northern giant hornet.
-These lookalikes include the Western and Eastern cicada killers (Sphecius grandis and Sphecius speciousus) and others.
-Comparisons between the northern giant hornet and these lookalikes can be found at www.aphis.usda.gov/aphis/ourfocus/planthealth/plant-pest-and-disease-programs/honey-bees/agh.
-To date, the only verified finds of the northern giant hornet have been in British Columbia and Washington State (see map), and therefore it is unlikely that you will find this invasive hornet in other states in the United States.
-Citizens should refrain from killing large wasps because they believe them to be northern giant hornet, and instead call your local university Extension office or local agricultural commissioner’s office to report a suspected find.
-And take a picture to help with the identification.
+These lookalikes include the western and eastern cicada killers (Sphecius grandis and S. speciousus) and others.
+Comparisons between the northern giant hornet and these lookalikes can be found on the North Carolina State Extension website.
+To date, the only verified finds of the northern giant hornet have been in British Columbia and Washington State (see map) and it is unlikely that you will find this invasive hornet in other states in the United States.
+Therefore, citizens should refrain from killing large wasps because they believe them to be northern giant hornets, and instead call your local university Extension office or local agricultural commissioner’s office to report a suspected find.
+Take a picture to help with the identification.

 Despite its painful sting and pestiferous attacks on honey bees, northern giant hornets have characteristics that are distinctly useful to people.
-The northern giant hornet probably plays an important role in the ecology of region where it is endemic and is even considered a conservation priority species in Korea where deforestation has caused habitat loss.
+Northern giant hornets probably play an impor-tant role in the ecology of regions where they are endemic and are even considered a conservation priority species in Korea where deforestation has caused habitat loss.
 Northern giant hornet larvae and prepupae are considered a delicacy by people that coexist with the hornet within its natural range.
 And the northern giant hornet is a source of Vespa amino acid mixture (VAAM); a mixture that may enhance athletic performance (Sasai et al. 2011, Tsuchita et al. 1997, Abe et al. 1995).

 For additional information please take a look at the following resources: